 Did you make this?
 Snap a photo and tag us on Instagram at @thrivinghome so we can see your creations and cheer you on!

 - 4 tablespoons unsalted butter

-- 1 3/4 cups white whole wheat flour (sub white flour)
+- 1 3/4 cups white whole wheat flour (sub: all-purpose flour)

 - 2 teaspoons baking powder

 - 1 teaspoon vanilla extract

 - 1 pint (2 cups) blueberries – I used frozen and tossed them in flour to keep them from sinking

 Before You Begin!
 If you make this, please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive & continue providing free recipes.